m-labs/artiq/doc/manual/getting_started.rst

             exp = LED(core=core_driver, led=led_driver)
             exp.run()

 The central part of our code is our ``LED`` class, that derives from :class:`artiq.language.core.AutoContext`. ``AutoContext`` is part of the mechanism that attaches device drivers and retrieves parameters according to a database.
 We are not using the database yet; instead, we import and create the device drivers and establish communication with the core device manually.
-The ``parameters`` string gives the list of devices (and parameters) that our class needs in order to operate. ``AutoContext`` sets them as object attributes, so our ``led`` parameter becomes accessible as ``self.led``.
+Abstract attributes such as ``Device("gpio_out")`` list the devices (and parameters) that our class needs in order to operate. ``AutoContext`` replaces them with the actual device drivers (and parameter values)..
 Finally, the ``@kernel`` decorator tells the system that the ``run`` method must be executed on the core device (instead of the host).

 Run this example with: ::